About Section 3

 The Section 3 program requires that recipients of certain HUD financial assistance, to the greatest extent possible, provide training, employment, contracting and other economic opportunities to low- and very low-income persons, especially recipients of government assistance for housing, and to businesses that provide economic opportunities to low- and very low-income persons.

-If you are a recipient of government assistance for housing or if your household income falls below HUD's income limits, you may qualify as a Section 3 resident or Section 3 business concern.
-Learn more about Section 3
+If you are a recipient of government assistance for housing or if your household income falls below HUD's income limits, you may qualify as a Section 3 worker, targeted worker or Section 3 business concern.
+Learn more about Section 3.

-The FHEO Section 3 Opportunity Portal is intended to help HUD grantees and Section 3 businesses meet their Section 3 obligations for employment and contracting.
-The site is to be used by either Section 3 Residents or Employers.
-Section 3 residents may use the site to Search for Jobs and post their profile/employment history for companies to search.
-Employers may use the site for posting job/contract opportunities or search for residents to fill positions.
+HUD's Section 3 Opportunity Portal is intended to help HUD grantees and Section 3 businesses meet their Section 3 benchmarks.
+The site is to be used by either Section 3 Workers, Targeted Workers or Employers.
+Section 3 Workers may use the site to Search for Jobs and post their profile/employment history for companies to search.
+Employers may use the site for posting job/contract opportunities or search for eligible workers to fill positions.

 User guides for:

 All direct recipients of HUD funding covered by Section 3 must submit annual reports to HUD.
 Please click here to learn more about the submission process.